secretstartups/handbook/resellers/Channel-Program-Guide/MDF/index.html.md

 * Partners have the funding quarter and the following quarter to complete approved activities.
 If at any point within the funding quarter you decide the allocated funds will not be used for the approved activity, you must notify your Channel Marketing Manager.

 #### Canceling and Reallocating Funds for an Activity
 If the originally approved activity will not take place, please notify your GitLab Channel Marketing Manager.
-You may be able to reallocate your funds to another activity that is equal to or less than the original approved activity that takes place within the same time frame, but this must be approved by your CMM.
+You may be able to reallocate your funds to another activity that is equal to or less than the original approved activity that takes place within the same time frame, but this must be approved by your Channel Marketing Manager.

 ### Receiving leads post MDF activity
 If your MDF activity has a lead list, as required by our POP policy, you must include a copy of the joint event lead list.
 This list is considered confidential and the property of both GitLab and the authorized GitLab partner, and will be used for the sole purpose of tracking lead progress and calculating the activities return on investment.
 By submitting your MDF request, you agree to these terms and conditions.

-Upon your submission of the lead list, GitLab will pass those leads back to you directly within the GitLab Partner portal, making it seemless to connect your deals you'd like to deal reg back to the MDF request.
+Upon your submission of the lead list, GitLab will pass those leads back to you directly within the GitLab Partner portal, making it seamless to connect your deals you'd like to deal reg back to the MDF request.

 Instructions on how to accept/reject/reassign a lead or register a deal and submit to GitLab for approval can be found via [this video](https://www.youtube.com/watch?v=BmmiH_ctALk) or in the [partner portal](https://partners.gitlab.com/English/).